LinxzSec/LinxzSec.github.io/_posts/2018-11-20-Rejetto HFS Remote Command Execution.md

 12:11:59.731918 IP LinxzSecKali > 192.168.139.1: ICMP echo reply, id 1, seq 35, length 40
 ```

 Next we need to exploit this vulnerability in order to get a reverse shell, we know the RCE is there so let's figure out how we can leverage that to get full access to the account that's running the service.
+So, as we've entioned the next step was to get a reverse shell!
+I came across the [following repo](https://github.com/samratashok/nishang) made by Samratashok which contains a lot of different PowerShell tools for offensive pen-testing.
+We're going to use some of these tools as there is one in here that will allow us to create a reverse shell on the target device, this is helpful because it means we don't have to build a script ourselves.
+(Yes I realise this section is "manual exploitation" however I think using a script here is much more efficient.)

+So, we have the script, now we need to figure out how we can serve it to the target device so that we can send a payload to execute it.
+Well, we can use a variety of methods, in this case I'm going to use [SimpleHTTPServer.py](https://github.com/LinxzFade/Python-Hacking-Tools/blob/master/SimpleHTTPServer/SimpleHTTPServer.py) to achieve this.
+Basically, the script above is going to setup a HTTP Server on the specified port, and give any machine access to the directory that it's running in on that port, see where I'm going with this?

 #### Metasploit Exploitation